jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-People may say the interface stability comes in jeopardy when you use public fields.
+People may say the interface stability comes in jeopardy when you use `public` fields.
 The fields may look similar from the outside.
-However, frameworks may expect properties, not fields, which makes letting fields participate in reusable functions less easily.
+However, frameworks may expect properties, not fields, which makes letting fields participate in reusable functions less easy.
 Perhaps compatibility like that is an argument.

 ### Public Members for Internal Classes

-Internal classes are preferred not to have internal members.
+`Internal` classes are preferred not to have `internal` members.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">